top of page

 Wait at least 24 hrs after drinking before starting Antabuse.
 Consider the following arithmetic.
 If you had 10 drinks and weighed only 100 lbs (45kg), the alcohol would be completely eliminated from your system in 24 hrs.
 If you weighed more than 100 lbs (45kg) it would take less than 24 hrs. http://bloodalcoholcalculator.org

 Most people prefer to use non-alcoholic mouthwashes to be on the safe side.
-Although the amount of alcohol you absorb from mouthwash doesn't equal one drink, assuming you don't drink your mouthwash.
+The amount of alcohol you absorb from mouthwash doesn't equal one drink, assuming you don't drink your mouthwash.
 You can use perfumes, colognes, or aftershaves.
 The amount of alcohol you absorb through your skin is minimal.
-The standard patient information sheet on Antabuse says that you should avoid all of these things: mouthwash, perfumes, colognes, even vinegar.
-But I've treated thousands of patients, and I've never known any of them to get a reaction from anything other than drinking.
+The standard patient information sheet on Antabuse states that you should avoid all of these: mouthwash, perfumes, colognes, even vinegar.
+However, we have treated thousands of patients, and have only rarely treated patients who have got a reaction from anything other than drinking.
 Antabuse liberates you, if you use a little common sense.

 Antabuse Side Effects